1n5aN1aC/RocketDuino/PCB/README.md

 #PCB files
-This is where the files for making the PCBare located.
+This is where the files for making the PCB are located.
 We use Eagle as our development tool of choice.

 ##Features
 Description Coming Soon!